 Every month, merchant account providers receive applications from eCommerce and startup businesses in need of credit card processing.
 E-commerce startups are considered high risk by banks for a variety of reasons.

 When it comes to new businesses, it’s impossible to know whether the business will be successful or not.
 Merchant services providers need to be able to protect themselves and their partner, the acquiring bank.

-When startups apply for a merchant account, they have either no or very little credit card processing history.
+When startups apply for a merchant account, they have either no or very little high risk credit card processing history.
 This is normal because they are brand-new businesses, so it’s safe to expect that many won’t have any history at all.
 The merchant account provider will often look for other pieces of information, including: